Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Phalènes Dogs

-Phalènes are small toy dogs known for their overall cuteness.
-Their ears are like butterflies, upright when alert but dropping at the tips.
-The Phalène's coat is long, silky, and flowing; it lies flat on its body and has feathering on its ears, breast, legs, and tail.
-Despite the coat's low shed rate, frequent brushing helps to prevent mats and tangles in the feathered areas, adding to the dog's exquisite appeal.
+Phalènes are petite toy dogs recognized for their cute appearance.
+Their ears resemble butterflies, standing tall when attentive but drooping at the ends.
+The Phalène has a flowing coat that is long, silky, and lays flat on its body with feathering on its ears, breast, legs, and tail.
+Even though the coat rarely sheds, regular brushing is important to avoid mats and tangles in the feathered sections, enhancing the dog's beauty.

 Phalène dogs were highly fashionable at Versailles during the 18th century